BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

     - Dragon Claw
     - Brick Break

-Grab the *Super Potion* and make your way through the tile maze - it's the same as in Gen 1 Pokemon.
+Grab the *Super Potion* and make your way through the tile maze - it's the same as in Gen 1 Pokémon.

 **Relationship Point Choices:**
 - Talk to Red in the bottom left corner (+1 Terra)